 - Set up a daily routine that lets you be active when you feel your best.

 - Unless you are told otherwise, eat a balanced diet that includes protein (meat, milk, eggs, and legumes such as peas or beans).

 - Drink about 8 to 10 glasses of water a day unless your doctor tells you not to.
-More fluids are needed to avoid dehydration if you’re exercising intensely, sweating, or in a hot environment.
+Even more fluids are needed to prevent dehydration if you’re exercising intensely, sweating, or in a hot environment.